Question from Mike H.: Hi Rick. I love your site, and I hope you can answer a question for me.

-Rick’s answer: Madeline, my opinion about third-party laptop batteries has actually evolved over the years.
+Rick’s answer: Mike, my opinion about third-party laptop replacement batteries has actually evolved over the years.

-I think it’s perfectly fine to buy a generic replacement laptop battery as long as you take a couple of important precautions:
+In answer to your question, I think it’s perfectly fine to buy a non-OEM third-party replacement laptop battery as long as you take a couple of important precautions:

 1 – Always choose a replacement battery that meets or exceeds the specifications of the original battery.

-Simply click here to visit Amazon and type the laptop brand and model into the search box along with the word battery.
+To show you what I mean, click here to visit Amazon (#ad) and type the laptop brand and model into the search box along with the word battery.

 For example, you’re looking for a new battery for your Lenovo G570 so you would type this into the Amazon search box:

 You should now see a list of all the available batteries that work in that laptop.